Swissquote Review 2026 – A great Swiss Broker

 Overall, Swissquote is a good, well-established, and affordable Swiss broker.
 They offer access to many stock exchanges and many investing instruments.
 And they compare well with other Swiss brokers.

-So, Swissquote is the best Swiss broker.
+Swissquote is the best Swiss broker.
 If you want to invest with a Swiss broker, I recommend going with Swissquote.
-Swissquote will be a great platform to grow your money with the stock market.
+Swissquote will be a great platform for growing your money with the stock market.

 If you use my code MKT_THEPOORSWISS when you open an account, you will get 100 CHF in trading credits.
 So you are saving 100 CHF in fees!
 However, this code is only valid for Swiss residents.